ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-legend/index.md

 By default, the legend width and height will be a percentage of the chart width and height depending on the legend's orientation.

+If the legend `maxWidth` or `maxHeight` is set to a value which is larger than the chart `width` or `height`, the legend may overflow the chart and become clipped.
+Likewise, if the `maxWidth` or `maxHeight` is too small, the legend layout will contain at least one row or column of items depending on the `orientation`.

 In addition to `maxWidth` and `maxHeight`, the legend's layout is also affected by the amount of padding between the legend items.
 For example, `legend.item.paddingX` controls the amount of padding between adjacent horizontal legend items:

 ```js